ArnavJ19/ArnavJ19/README.md

 1. **Reinforcement Learning for Algorithmic Trading**
    - Built a PPO-based RL agent to optimize trading strategies.
    - Conducted extensive backtesting to validate risk and reward metrics.
-   - Result: Achieved significant profitability improvements over baseline models.
+   - Result: Achieved significant profitability over buy and hold strategy.

 2. **Real-Time Fraud Detection**
    - Designed and implemented a pipeline to detect anomalies in transactional data.